MovieBench: A Hierarchical Movie Level Dataset for Long Video Generation: Related Works

 The field of video generation has experienced rapid advancements, both in terms of models~\cite{videodiffusionmodel,hong2022cogvideo,kondratyuk2023videopoet,wu2025draganything,zhao2025motiondirector} and datasets~\cite{panda70m,webvid10m}, particularly in the generation of short video clips from textual descriptions.
 On the model front, numerous outstanding works have emerged, such as diffusion-based models like SVD~\cite{svd}, VDM~\cite{videodiffusionmodel}, and SORA~\cite{videoworldsimulators2024}, as well as autoregressive models like VideoGPT~\cite{yan2021videogpt}, CogVideo~\cite{hong2022cogvideo}, and VideoPoet~\cite{videopoet}.
 On the data front, notable datasets like WebVid-10M~\cite{webvid10m}, Panda-70M~\cite{panda70m}, HD-VILA-100M~\cite{howto100m}, and InternVid~\cite{internvid} have been instrumental in establishing large-scale video-text datasets.
 WebVid-10M~\cite{webvid10m} has provided a substantial contribution to video generation tasks by offering a rich dataset of video-text pairs, enabling models to generate short, descriptive video clips.
 Similarly, Panda-70M~\cite{panda70m} and HD-VILA-100M~\cite{howto100m} expand on these efforts by incorporating diverse datasets, high-quality videos and more complex textual descriptions for generating visually and semantically rich video segments.
 MiraData~\cite{ju2024miradata}, meanwhile, focuses on enabling fine-grained video understanding and generation, incorporating dense annotations for improving both accuracy and diversity in generated clips.

 However, these works are primarily designed for generating short videos, which do not meet the requirements for movie-level generation.
 Movie-level generation is more complex, requiring the creation of longer video sequences while maintaining a coherent storyline, character consistency, and audio continuity.
 Our \Ours try to address these challenges by introducing a hierarchical dataset specifically designed for movie-level generation.
-It provide a framework for generating complex storylines, character arcs, and consistent audio-visual elements.